Imanuelle-glitch/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-function to peint numbers 0 to 9
+function that prints numbers 0 to 9 except 2 and 4